gavinsdavies/umneutrino/_pages/dune.md

 Work-in-progress, please standby (Sept.
 02, 2024)

+<p>The DUNE (Deep Underground Neutrino Experiment) is a groundbreaking international scientific project aimed at exploring the fundamental properties of neutrinos, the most abundant yet least understood particles in the universe.
+Located deep underground at the Sanford Underground Research Facility in South Dakota, DUNE seeks to answer critical questions about the nature of matter and the origins of the universe.
+By studying neutrino oscillations, the experiment hopes to uncover the differences between neutrinos and antineutrinos, providing insights into why the universe is dominated by matter over antimatter.
+DUNE also aims to detect neutrinos from supernovae, offering a unique glimpse into the processes that fuel star explosions.
+This ambitious project involves collaboration from scientists and engineers worldwide and is expected to make significant contributions to our understanding of particle physics and cosmology.</p>

 {% assign target_experiment = "dune" %}
 {% assign members = site.data.team_members %}
 {% assign member_names = "" %}